Difference Between @wire and Imperative Way of Calling Apex Class in LWC

 Manually optimized by the developer.

-Practical Example 1: Fetching Data with @wire
+Practical Example 1: Fetching Data Automatically with @wire

 This example demonstrates fetching a list of accounts when the component loads.